Updated July 1, 2021.

 This was the primary reason Molokai was on my list.
 I read the book Molokai by Alan Brennert, and I just needed to know more.
 The more I learned, the more unbelievable it was that I’d never even heard of this place: a former leper colony in the Hawaiian islands.
 From the towering sea cliffs to learning the stories of survival and perseverence of the parients and residents, visiting the settlement was undeniably one of the most impactful experiences of my life.

 Want more?
-Check out my Pacific Islands Page!
+Check out my Hawaiian Islands Page!

 Love this post?
 Pin it for later!